WHAT’S UP WITH “Multidimensional Genre-busting?”

 I have classic rock flowing through my bones and I get enraptured by the literary prowess of folk music.
 I can list a ton of people here, but if you can shred on electric guitar like a superhero—I love you.
 And if you can tell a story with unexpected language wile bearing your true soul—you've got my attention, respect, and probably my tears.
 I want my music to sound like a vocabulary-loving, soul-bearing superhero.

 For you true music nerds out there here are a few deep references: Joan Armatrading, Ferron, early Kinks, Bread, The Waitresses, Yaz, Firewater, The Dead Milkmen, They Might Be Giants, The Fixx.
 These artists have written songs I consider perfect.
 They craft completely original stories.
 They lay their entire soul on the line.
 They keep me in awe.

-Both my music and prose are touched by the theories of "Theatre of Cruelty" as discussed by Antonin Artaud.
+All my work is touched by the theories of "Theatre of Cruelty" as discussed by Antonin Artaud.
 I am moved by his passion about extracting both artist and audience out of pretending/performing and his quest for an experience of bare emotion in real time.
 He and I both believe this can create a revolutionary awakening for humanity.

 Have a question for Licity?
 Send it in on the Contact Page